-Lecture Hrs: 15 viruses and the various vaccinations available in veterinary medicine to protect against these viruses.
+Lecture Hrs: 15 Credit Hrs: 1 This course will teach the student how cells are collected and studied for the purpose of clinical diagnosis.
+The student will also gain an understanding of viruses and the various vaccinations available in veterinary medicine to protect against these viruses.
+Prerequisite - HVA1112

+HVA1140 Zoonoses

-HVA1140 Zoonoses This course will teach the student about common zoonotic diseases and their effects on public health.
+Lecture Hrs: 15 Lab Hrs: 5 Credit Hrs: 1 This course will teach the student about common zoonotic diseases and their effects on public health.
 The student will learn the signs and symptoms as well as the treatment and prevention of zoonotic disease.
 The focus will be on occupational exposure potentials for the veterinary hospital staff.
+Prerequisite - HVA1112

-HVA1143 Occupational Hazards/Bacteriology

-This course will provide the student with an understanding of occupational health and safety issues as they relate to the veterinary field.
+HVA1143 Occupational Hazards/Bacteriology Lecture Hrs: 10 Lab Hrs: 10 Credit Hrs: 1 This course will provide the student with an understanding of occupational health and safety issues as they relate to the veterinary field.
 The student will be introduced to various OSHA regulations along with workplace hazards and their effect on cellular DNA and the mechanisms that promote the development of cancer.
 The student will be introduced to the identification, classification, and characterization of various bacterial species and how they relate to veterinary medicine.
 The process of collection, transportation, and submission of bacterial samples will be introduced.
+Prerequisite - HVA1112

-HVA1145 Radiography and Ultrasonography

-Lecture Hrs: 15 Lab Hrs: 5 This course will teach the student the basic principles of radiography and ultrasonography and the indications for using these diagnostic tools.
+HVA1145 Radiography and Ultrasonography Lecture Hrs: 15 Lab Hrs: 5 Credit Hrs: 1 This course will teach the student the basic principles of radiography and ultrasonography and the indications for using these diagnostic tools.
 Patient positioning and radiographic techniques for the production of quality diagnostic images will be taught.
 Radiation safety techniques and protective equipment for the assistant will be discussed.
 Student will learn the basic understanding of how to interpret radiographs to be able to modify technique.
+Prerequisite - HVA1112